The School is a conceptual artwork in the form of a school.

 Hence The School.

 The School is Mona’s school-as-art-installation in New Orleans’ 8th Ward.
-It is a community centre, but we refuse to apply that dorky, do-gooder term.
-It offers the best education in cyber security, astronomy, beauty, health and fitness (physics and physiques).
+It is a community centre, but we refuse to apply that dorky, do-gooder term. free programs in Fashion, Music, Culinary Arts and Gardening.
+Future expansion will include classes in cyber security, astronomy, beauty, health and fitness (physics and physiques).
 It is Black Mountain College distilled (meaning it’s really cool.
 I LOVE the old Black Mountain College).
 The School is unmarked—it is a secret.
-From outside, the building blends seamlessly into the blighted fabric of the ghetto.
-A subtle biometric security reader activates a secret door: inside, the academy gleams.
-In extreme contrast to the street, it is slick, ultra-modern, perfectly symmetrical, and shockingly luxurious.
+From outside, the building blends seamlessly into the neighborhood.

 The School’s programs include: